amplience/dc-extension-globallink-dashboard/docs/FAQS.md

 - Q. If I run a Translation, remove some translatable text on the source content item (parent) so it is empty and translate again, will the targets (children) be updated accordingly?

-A. No, the children will retain their original text.
+A. The children will be resubmitted with the parent.
+Depending on the translator, you might get a different result.
+With AI Translation, you typically get the same result.